xies/YeaZ-GUI/readme.md

 This is a fork of the Rahi lab's YeaZ yeast segmentation tool.
-I have added a script to facilitate batch CNN predictions.
+I have added a script to facilitate batch CNN predictions. -@xies

 # YeaZ